-Every day when I’d pick my son up after ABA therapy, no matter what questions I’d ask, I’d get the same answers.
+Every day when I’d pick my son up after behavior therapy, no matter what questions I’d ask, I’d get the same answers.

-He would tell me who he played with, who his therapist was, and what he ate.
-That was it.
-For months.
+He would tell me who he played with, who his therapist was for that day, and what he ate.
+That was it for months.

 In other words, he could repeat the details that were the same from one day to the next.
 But, he couldn’t recall the details that changed from day to day, such as which book the therapist read or what game they played.

-My son is 4 and has ADHD and autism.
-Communication is certainly an area where he struggles.
+My son is four and has ADHD and autism.
+Communication is undoubtedly an area where he struggles.
 In the first two years of his life, his primary form of communication was sign language.
-After a couple years of speech therapy and what is called “mand training” in ABA, he can now chat away.
+After a couple of years of speech therapy and what is called “mand training” in Applied Behavior Analysis, he can now chat away.

 However, although finally intelligible, most of his speech is scripting and echolalia.
 In other words, repeating what he has memorized.
 He still struggles with conversational and creative speech.

 A couple of weeks ago, I decided to draw (and I am no artist) a picture on the napkin I put in his lunchbox.
 The first picture I drew was a snowman.
-I hoped that when I picked him up, I could ask him what was on his napkin, and he could tell me.
+When I picked him up, I hoped that I could ask him what was on his napkin, and he could tell me.

 Enthusiastically he replied, “Frosty!”